Discover how income tax in Luxembourg works, including the tax classes and brackets, exemptions, filing dates, and the fines for late payment.

 The income tax system in Luxembourg

-Expats in Luxembourg must pay income tax on their earnings, whether they work for a company or are self employed.
+Expats must pay income tax on their earnings, whether they work for a company or are self-employed in Luxembourg.
 Residents need to pay the tax on their worldwide income, while non-residents must only pay on income generated in Luxembourg.

-Workers are given a ‘tax class’ based on their marital and residency status, which along with their earnings determines how much income tax they’ll need to pay.
+Workers are given a tax class based on their marital and residency status, which along with their earnings determines how much income tax they pay.

-Regular taxpayers in Luxembourg usually have their income tax contributions taken from their salaries, though they are still required to file an income tax return to the Luxembourg Inland Revenue (Administration des contributions directes – ACD) to ensure they are paying the correct amount.
+Regular taxpayers in Luxembourg usually have their income tax contributions taken from their salaries, though they must still file an income tax return to Luxembourg Inland Revenue (Administration des contributions directes – ACD) to ensure they are paying the correct amount.
 This is known as taxation by assessment.

 Some self-employed taxpayers are required to make quarterly payments in advance.
 These payments are made in March, June, September, and December of the tax year.

 Since 2018, married couples have been able to decide whether to opt for separate or joint taxation.

 Workers in Luxembourg are granted a tax class based on their personal situation.
 The three tax classes are the following:

 - 1: married taxpayers who’ve opted for separate taxation, single people, and some married non-resident taxpayers

 - 1a: people aged at least 65, single parents with a dependent child

 - 2: married taxpayers, widowed taxpayers (for first three years after the death of the spouse), divorced or separated people (for first three years), civil partners, some married non-resident taxpayers